CheeseCake87/flask-imp/README.md

 ### Info

-The Flask app is located in the `app` folder.

 The tests are located in the `tests` folder.

 The test Flask app is located in the `tests/test_app` folder.

-The tests are linked to the tests blueprint located at `test_app/blueprints/tests`.
+The tests are linked to the `tests` blueprint located at `tests/test_app/blueprints/tests`.

 ### Building the docs.